HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 Some encoder presets are designed to affect the speed of the encoding process.
 For example, the x264 and x265 encoders’ presets are all speed related.
 By enabling certain optimizations or disabling certain computationally expensive features of the encoder, greater encoding speeds can be achieved, although this is usually at the expense of larger file sizes and/or slight quality losses.

-Other encoders, notably HandBrake’s hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC, also have quality-based presets to enable advanced features that can improve quality.
+Other encoders, notably HandBrake’s hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC, also have quality-based encoder presets to enable advanced features that can improve quality.

-Here, we’ve encoded the same high quality 2160p 4K video source to 1080p using the various speed-based presets provided by the x264 and x265 software encoders.
+Here, we’ve encoded the same high quality 2160p 4K video source to 1080p using the various speed-based encoder presets provided by the x264 and x265 software encoders.

 The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, and Windows 10 Professional.